Smoking cessation support tools

 There are different smoking cessation support tools smokers can use during their quit attempt, but only evidence-based support tools have been shown to improve the chances of quitting.
 Evidence-based smoking cessation tools can be divided in two categories: 1) behavioral support by a health professional and 2) pharmacological support, e.g. prescribed medication or nicotine replacement therapy.

 However, in the Netherlands the use of evidence-based smoking cessation support tools is low, as is Dutch smokers’ knowledge regarding the existence of such tools.
 This results in Dutch smokers being as likely to use a non-evidence-based cessation tool as they are to use one with evidence-based efficacy, which reduces their chances of successfully quitting smoking.

 What is Visor?

 Visor is a project of Maastricht University financed by the Dutch Cancer Society.
-The aim of this project is to develop an online decision aid to support smokers in making an informed decision regarding the use of an evidence-based smoking cessation tool to aid their quit attempt.
+The aim of this project is to develop and evaluate an online decision aid to support smokers in making an informed decision regarding the use of an evidence-based smoking cessation tool to aid their quit attempt.
 Such decision aids have been shown to be effective in facilitating informed decision-making in health care generally and might also be effective in smoking cessation.